videojs/video.js/docs/guides/faq.md

 which is maintained by the video.js organization.

 ## Q: Does video.js support live video?
 Yes!
-Video.js adds support for live videos.
+Video.js adds support for live videos via the Flash tech which supports RTMP streams.
+[videojs-contrib-hls](http://github.com/videojs/videojs-contrib-hls) will add support for live HLS video if you add it to your page with video.js.

 ## Q: Can video.js be required in node.js?
 Yes!
 Please submit an issue if this does not work.
 See the question on submiting issues